 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Teijin Limited reported total carbon emissions of approximately 5,030,000,000 kg CO2e, with Scope 1 emissions at about 750,000,000 kg CO2e and Scope 2 emissions at approximately 570,000,000 kg CO2e.
-This reflects a slight decrease from 2021, where total emissions were about 5,070,000,000 kg CO2e.
+This represents a slight decrease from 2021, where total emissions were about 5,070,000,000 kg CO2e.
 The company has set ambitious climate commitments, aiming for net zero carbon emissions by 2050, with specific targets to reduce absolute Scope 1 and 2 greenhouse gas emissions by 30% by FY2030 from a FY2018 baseline.
-Additionally, Teijin plans to cut Scope 3 emissions from purchased goods and services by 15% within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are part of Teijin's broader strategy to address climate change and reduce its environmental impact.
+Additionally, Teijin plans to reduce Scope 3 emissions from purchased goods and services by 15% within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are classified as consistent with keeping global warming well below 2°C. Teijin's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.

 Access structured emissions data, company-specific emission factors, and source documents